laispetri/FunctionalChanges/README.md

-# Data from: Functional changes in understory forest community after invasion are driven by complementarity rather than displacement
+# Data from: Trait-related functional changes in understory forest community after invasion are driven by complementarity rather than displacement

-The files in Figshare allow readers to run models to reproduce results and figures of the paper "Functional changes in understory forest community after invasion are driven by complementarity rather than displacement", currently submitted to Frontiers in Ecology and Evolution.
+The files in Figshare (https://doi.org/10.6084/m9.figshare.24415648.v3) allow readers to run models to reproduce results and figures of the paper "Trait-related functional changes in understory forest community after invasion are driven by complementarity rather than displacement", currently accepted by Frontiers in Ecology and Evolution (doi: 10.3389/fevo.2024.1325275).

 The code to reproduce results and figures can be found at (https://github.com/laispetri/FunctionalChanges.git)